temporalio/temporal-learning/docs/getting_started/go/first_program_in_go/index.md

 ## ![](/img/icons/workflow.png) Application overview

-This project template mimics a "money transfer" application that has a single [Workflow function](https://docs.temporal.io/application-development/foundations/?lang=go#develop-workflows) which orchestrates the execution of `Withdraw()` and `Deposit()` functions, representing a transfer of money from one account to another.
+The project in this tutorial mimics a "money transfer" application that has a single [Workflow function](https://docs.temporal.io/application-development/foundations/?lang=go#develop-workflows) which orchestrates the execution of `Withdraw()` and `Deposit()` functions, representing a transfer of money from one account to another.
 Temporal calls these particular functions [Activity functions](https://docs.temporal.io/application-development/foundations/?lang=go#develop-activities).

 To run the application you will do the following: